avinassh/brave-browser-hardening/README.md

 - If you format your PC/Smartphone you loose your BAT because they are temporarily stored on local machine until sync grabs it.
 - [Custom tipping amount](https://old.reddit.com/r/BATProject/comments/nn73yz/custom_tipping_amounts_feature_is_now_live_on/) can freely adjusted (_for now_) on Desktop only.
 - [No more 5 BAT payout minimum for Creators](https://ruqqus.com/+BraveBrowser/post/c5wk/no-more-5-bat-payout-minimum).
+- `I can't claim my BAT!?` Try disabling any VPN/Proxy or SOCKS.
+In case you're on Android you need SafetyNet to pass, you can try to [bypass it via Magisk](https://android.gadgethacks.com/how-to/magisk-101-fix-safetynet-cts-profile-mismatch-errors-0178047/).
 - I got some BAT and cannot verify my wallet (country not supported etc.).
 Create a publisher's account and connect your YouTube, Reddit or a website.
 Then tip yourself.
 You'll lose 10% of your BAT in the process, but it's better than losing everything.
 - [Gemini Now Provides an Integrated Crypto Experience for Brave Users](https://www.gemini.com/blog/gemini-now-provides-an-integrated-crypto-experience-for-brave-users)
 - [The new Gemini User Wallet in Brave Rewards lets users seamlessly redeem and move their BAT. (video)](https://vimeo.com/595169365), for text only announce, [check this out](https://brave.com/gemini-user-wallet/).